Tobias-Pe/ReplyBotCommands/README.md

 `<remw "expression" "answer"` Removes the answer for an expression in the wildcar dictionary.

-   Tipp: [user] inside quotation marks for a reply will mention the author.
+   Tipp: [user] inside quotation marks for an expression will mention the author.